 Drugs and the law

 Although these laws are put in place, there is no way of knowing how severe your fine or sentence will be if caught with drugs.
-The amount of drugs you need on you for the police to believe that you have intent to supply is surprisingly low, and there is no way to prove your intentions to the police.
+The amount of drugs needed to prove intent to supply is surprisingly low.
 Even sharing drugs with friends is considered supply, and will always carry a much more serious sentence with it than possession.

-Even if you have no prior warnings or convictions, being caught with drugs can lead to a criminal record which seriously damages future employment and travel opportunities.
+Even if you have no prior warnings or convictions, being caught with drugs can lead to a criminal record.
+This can seriously damage your future employment and travel opportunities.

 Find out more information on the Release website.